jpetazzo/griode/README.md

 pip install --user -r requirements.txt
 ```

-Of course, you are welcome to use `virtualenv` or anything like that
-if you want.

-If you get compilation errors, you might need extra packages (libraries or headers).
+If you get compilation errors, you might need extra packages
+(libraries or headers).

 Note: if you have problems related to the installation of `python-rtmidi`,
 you might be tempted to try to install `rtmidi` instead.
 DO NOT!
 The two